29 November 2021

 Stewards will be present to greet you and guide you.

 St John’s is a vibrant church community, with a real feel of being an extended family, reaching out to the whole community and beyond.
 Check out our groups and societies listing being added to regularly, you’ll see what that means.

 The monthly anniversary memoriam, updated monthly, replicates the old newsletters weekly listing.
-If you have anyone you would like to be added for the month following current listing please contact David Hartley in sufficient time.
+If you have anyone you would like to be added for the month following current listing please contact Margaret Pickles 07751025178 in sufficient time.

 Sincere thanks to Mike Morris and Margaret Pickles for their dedication in putting together the whole Web Page.